mlfoundations/au21/index.md

 and describe the goals of your team for the final project (including details such as datasets, etc.).

+**Update**{: .label .label-purple } By Monday November 8 at 5pm, please upload a video describing your project proposal and optionally any progress made so far to the google drive folder linked in an email and on the mattermost.

 ### Role-Playing Paper-Reading Seminars

 Inspired by [Alec Jacobson](https://www.cs.toronto.edu/~jacobson/) and